New characterization of Robertson-Walker geometries involving a single timelike curve: Acknowledgements

 \section{Acknowledgements}

+We thank Jose J. Blanco-Pillado and Jon Urrestilla for useful comments and a couple of references.
 M.M. acknowledges financial support under Grant PID2021-122938NB-I00 funded by MCIN/AEI /10.13039/501100011033 and by “ERDF A way of making Europe” and RED2022-134301-T funded by MCIN/AEI/10.13039/501100011033.
 R.V. was supported by Grants IT956-16 and IT1628-22 from the Basque Government, and PID2021-123226NB-I00 funded by “ERDF A way of making Europe” and MCIN/AEI/10.13039/501100011033.
 Some algebraic computations have been performed with the help of the free PSL version of REDUCE.